jrrachat/imposter/README.md

-A copy of the party game imposter.
+My text-based interpretation of the party game imposter.
 ================

 This text-based multiplayer party game assigns secret words to players,